jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-10-29-Why-Digital-Skills-Determines-Broadband-Success.md

 ---

 *This post draws on the research of Kentaro Toyama, particularly his work "Technology as Amplifier in International Development" (iConference 2011) and "Geek Heresy: Rescuing Social Change from the Cult of Technology" (PublicAffairs, 2015).
-All insights reflect my own observations working in K-12 Education, digital equity ctivity and rural broadband infrastucture development.*
+All insights reflect my own observations working in K-12 Education, digital equity advocacy and rural broadband infrastucture development.*